 Your phone, laptop, keyboard awaits, yon Master.
 Just get on Facebook, or Twitter, or Tumblr, and let it all pour out like a fountain of righteous indignation.
-She’ll rue the day she screwed you over, once you let her have what for over the Internet.
+She’ll rue the day she screwed you over, once you let her have it over the Internet.

 Well, here’s the problem, though.
-As tempting and understandable as it may be, the repercussions of tweeting that tweet, posting that status, writing that blog may extend beyond your ten minutes of glory behind the keyboard.
+As tempting and understandable as it may be, the repercussions talking about your divorce on the internet is huge.
+Tweeting that tweet, posting that status, writing that blog may extend beyond your ten minutes of glory behind the keyboard.
 Indeed, in ways you may not even consider.

 Here is a list of the 6 ill effects of talking about your divorce on the internet, even if it does make you feel better.
 And yes, I am speaking from experience.